“These waters…flow into the sea, and the waters of the Dead Sea shall be healed and become fresh.” (Ezek 47:8, AMP)

 My own experience of struggling to find good mentoring is why I am extremely passionate about helping others learn how to hear God’s voice, and grow in their gifts of prophecy and discernment.

-The best mentoring and teaching I can give you is now rolled into this one place, on the Enliven School of Prophecy and Discernment.
+Now, the best mentoring and teaching I can give you is now rolled into this one place, on the Enliven School of Prophecy and Discernment.

 You can view and sign up to my self-paced video lecture series in the Enliven Prophetic School here.
-Choose between a small monthly subscription, or the one-off payment with no expiry date.

 © 2020 Helen Calder, Enliven Blog